joanne5548/crescendo/README.md

 - [ ] Enhance namespace search
     - [ ] Add more data to each namespace
     - [ ] Perform lexical search
-- [ ] Don't get context if similarity score is low
+- [x] Don't get context if similarity score is low
-    - [ ] What threshold to use?